shreyvish5678/Generative_Adversarial_Network/README.md

 # Generative Adversarial Network
 ## Description
 The Jupyter Notebook in this repository(`GAN_Tutorial.ipynb`) provides a step-by-step guide on how to build, train and evaluate a GAN using Tensorflow.
 The notebook covers the following:
-- Data Preprocessing: How to load in, normalize, and btach your data for training
+- Data Preprocessing: How to load in, normalize, and batch your data for training
 - Model architecture: How to create the generator and discriminator networks
 - Training loop: How to train the models on a batch of data, and how to implement a training loop
 - Evaluation: How to generate new images using our trained GAN